-- Significant and relevant primary school experience as classroom assistant, work placement or equivalent; - Be able to read effectively and to communicate clearly and accurately in standard English

-For trainees whose first language is not English, a pass in an approved test in English is needed, e.g. the International English Language Testing Service (IELTS) (currently 6.5 overall with a minimum of 6.0 in each component), and the Test of English as a Foreign Language (TOEFL).
+- Significant and relevant primary school experience as classroom assistant, work placement or equivalent; - Be able to read effectively and to communicate clearly and accurately in standard English For trainees whose first language is not English, a pass in an approved test in English is needed, e.g. the International English Language Testing Service (IELTS) (currently 6.5 overall with a minimum of 6.0 in each component).